loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

    This folder includes a library that is used in SurfboardSamplingUnit and SurfboardMainUnit.
    Make sure to move this library to the Arduino libraries folder locally!

-4. FireStore Files:
+5. FireStore Files:

-   This Folder includes the files that were integrated with fireStore to support files uploading and merging and exporting.
-   File index.js includes the endpoints used to connect with FireBase and Storage.
-   File index.HTML is the user interface page hosted in FireStore.
+   This folder contains files integrated with Firestore to support file uploading, merging, and exporting. index.js includes the endpoints used to connect with Firebase and Cloud Storage. index.html is the user interface page hosted on Firestore.

+6. tests:

+   This folder includes tests for different parts of our project.

+8. unit.config:

+   This file includes WIFI details and sensor params that need to be privided.

 # Arduino/ESP libraries used for the project:
    RTClib (by Adafruit) - version 2.1.4